Karis-T/LS180/lesson_1/sql_book/0getting_started.md

 Schema and data work together to let us interact with a database in a structured, useful way.
 Without schema we would have the unstructured data mentioned before, and without data we would have an array of empty tables.

+### Using Documentation

+- make sure you're looking at the documentation version based on your PostgreSQL version
+- use the search bar to type in what you're looking for
+- in documentation codeblocks:
+  - anything inside square brackets is optional
+  - anything outside square brackets is required
+  - Curly braces means you have to choose at least one of the actions in the curly brackets (either or)
+  - bold italicized text means there will be more info about that term later on in the page

 ### Summary

 - basic SQL statements using `SELECT` to retrieve data from a database